 Steamboat’s Major Eruptions

 All recorded major eruptions are listed here.
 Others may have occurred, but were not necessarily seen if there were no observers in Norris Geyser Basin.
-The intervals range from 4 days to 50 years.
+The intervals range from 3 days to 50 years.
+The largest number of recorded eruptions in a year occurred twice, with 48 eruptions in both 2019 and 2020.